NFYK16000U Modern Methods for Particle Scattering

 - Have gained a more solid background in field theory and for example have been giving a proper introduction to various aspects of more advanced computations.

-- Have been introduced to spinor-helicity techniques and the color-ordering formalism for amplitudes
+- Have been introduced to spinor-helicity techniques and color-ordering formalisms.

-- Have been introduced to the various modern recursive techniques, such as e.g. on-shell recursion.
+- Have been introduced to the various modern recursive techniques for amplitudes.